Calabash: China

-Jewish culture

-In the Safaradi Jewish culture, the gourd is eaten during Rosh Hashana (Jewish New Year's Eve).
-According to the texts the gourd is eaten as a symbol of tearing apart the enemies who may come and attack.
-It is called Qaraa, which in Hebrew means "torn" קרע.

-"שיקרעו אויבנו מעלינו" meaning "may our enemies be torn apart over from us".

 Polynesia

 The plant is spread throughout Polynesia known by hue in many related languages.

 In Hawaii the word "calabash" refers to a large serving bowl, usually made from hardwood rather than from the calabash gourd, which is used on a buffet table or in the middle of the dining table.
 The use of the calabash in Hawaii has led to terms like "calabash family" or "calabash cousins", indicating an extended family grown up around shared meals and close friendships.
 This gourd is often dried when ripe and used as a percussion instrument called an ipu heke (double gourd drum) or just Ipu in contemporary and ancient hula.

-The Māori people of New Zealand grew several cultivars of calabash for particular uses like ipu kai cultivars as food containers and tahā wai cultivars as water gourds.
+The Māori people of New Zealand grew several cultivars of calabash for particular uses like ipu kai cultivars as food containers (including storage of preserved meat) and tahā wai cultivars as water gourds.
 They believed the gourd as a representation of Pū-tē-hue, one of Tāne (their god of forests)'s offspring.
 Several types of taonga pūoro (musical instruments) are made from gourds, including types of flute (ororuarangi, kōauau ponga ihu) and shakers (hue rarā, hue puruwai).